saint11/DeadWeight/source/bestiary.md

 <monster id="red_weaver">

+*When a red weaver dies it will explode, launching all the corpses it ate all over the place.
+The corpses are perfectly preserved.
+The [dead vigil]{.tip} can't set in on a corpse while inside the weaver.*

 ### Dungeon Scavengers  {.big}
 The dungeon ruins have corpses and rotting things all around.
 While humans avoid those places, they might just be what some creatures are looking for.